mohit12-cpu/GitLearn/README.md

 ### Supported Commands

-- `git init` - Initialize a new repository
+- `git init` - Initialise a new repository
 - `git status` - Show working tree status
 - `git add` - Add file contents to the index
 - `git commit` - Record changes to the repository